frekky/donation-portal/README.md

 - `cd uccportal`
 - `virtualenv env`
 - Every time you want to do some uccportal development, do `source env/bin/activate` to set up your environment
-- install python dependencies to local environment: `pip install -r pip-packages.txt`
+- Install python dependencies to local environment: `pip install -r pip-packages.txt`
+- Configure django: `cp gms/gms/settings_local.example.py gms/gms/settings_local.py`
+    - Edit `gms/gms/settings_local.py` and check that the database backend is configured correctly. (sqlite3 is fine for development)
+- Initialise the database: `gms/manage.py makemigrations && gms/manage.py migrate`
+    - Make sure you run this again if you make any changes to `gms/memberdb/models.py` to keep the DB schema in sync.
 - Run the local development server with `gms/manage.py runserver`

 -----------------------------------------------------------